vinodkd/guts/src/book/01_data_size.md

 Since data has infinite variety, sizing it is the quintessential "apples to oranges" task: for example, how do you compare an SSN to an address, to pick a random juxtaposition?
 In general, we cannot; and natural language reflects that: if a bag contains 3 apples and 2 oranges and we're asked how many things there are in the bag, the only thing we _can_ say is that there are 3 apples and 2 oranges.
 In formulas now:

-	size(bag with 3 apples & 2 oranges) = size(3 apples) and size(2 oranges)                    --(-A1)
+	size(bag with 3 apples & 2 oranges) = size(3 apples) and size(2 oranges)             --(D1)

-We _could_ say that there are 5 fruits, but that's by extension of language (that is, the language has invented the term "fruit" as we find it useful) and also because in the context of the question asked, the generalization is appropriate enough.
+We _could_ say that there are 5 fruits, but that's by extension of language (that is, we have invented the term "fruit" as we find it useful) and also because in the context of the question asked, the generalization is appropriate enough.
 So:

 	size(bag with 3 apples & 2 oranges) = size(3 fruit and 2 fruit)
 	                                    = size(3 fruit) + size(2 fruit)
 	                                    = 3. size(1 fruit) + 2. size(1 fruit)
 	                                    = 5 . size(1 fruit)
-	                                                                                     --(-A2)
+	                                                                                     --(D2)

 There's quite a few interesting bits here: